cairo-robotics/cairo-robot-interface/README.md

-# Wrapper Interface for Using ReThinks Robotics Sawyer Ineterface
+# Wrapper for Interfacing with ReThink Robotics Sawyer SDK